davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="river_nili_fossae_detail">

-It cuts across the Nili Fossae ring graben system, concentric valleys formed shortly after the Isidis Basin–forming impact.
+It cuts across the Nili Fossae ring graben system, a set of concentric valleys formed shortly after the Isidis Basin–forming impact.

 </div>

 <div data-location="river_nilosyrtis">

-The upstream extension of the paleoriver that deposited sediment in Jezero Crater continues for over 200 km past the northern rim of Hargraves crater, and into the Nilosyrtis highlands.
+The upstream extension of this paleoriver continues for over 200 km past the northern rim of Hargraves crater, and into the Nilosyrtis highlands.

-With careful geochemical analysis and deconvolution [e.g. @Siebach2017], sediments within Jezero might provide a window into bedrock formation and alteration across a wide area.
+The catchment upstream of Jezero crater contains a wide variety of terrain [@Goudge2015]; with careful geochemical analysis and deconvolution [e.g. @Siebach2017], sediments within Jezero might provide a window into bedrock formation, alteration, and erosional processes that operated across a wide area.

 </div>